juliangut/slim-routing/README.md

 * `xmlHttpRequest`, request should be AJAX, false by default
 * `methods`, optional, list of accepted HTTP route methods.
 "ANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed in the list (defaults to GET)
 * `placeholders`, optional, array of regex/alias for path placeholders
+* `parameters`, optional, array of definitions of parameters, to be used in transformer
+* `transformer`, optional, reference to a ParameterTransformer instance that will be extracted from the container
 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)